Balazs23/hello-birthday/docs/SRE.md

 | 99% of requests faster than 900 ms  | 36,632 |

 An SLO of **97% availability** allows a total of **109,897 bad requests** in a span of 4 weeks.

+__Microservice__
+Current application stack is using `Cloud Run` which is configured with the default resource allocations and instance configuration.
+The cold start takes seconds which affects latency, that can be reduced with raising the [minimum instances](https://cloud.google.com/run/docs/configuring/min-instances) and [concurrency](https://cloud.google.com/run/docs/configuring/concurrency).
+Application `ping` endpoint can be set as ready health check for instances, it needs further development.

+For better overview about the application also should done a performance test, to determine the base numbers for SLO and see where are the weak points and set error budget.